 Applications for the FY23 cohort are now closed.
 Learn more about eligibility requirements or receive notification of future application cycles.

-- Delivers a 6-month program with distinct levels of engagement: cohort and personal mentoring
+- Engages participants in a six-month program with two distinct levels of engagement: cohort and personal mentoring.

-- Addresses all three current COSWD principles: Build the evidence, Disseminate the evidence, Act on the evidence
+- Addresses three strategic COSWD approaches: build the evidence, disseminate the evidence, act on the evidence.

 Program Advisory Committee

-The 21st Century Scholars Program Advisory Committee includes representatives from the NIH Office of Equity, Diversity, and Inclusion, Office of Human Resources, Diversity Catalysts and Employee Resource Groups.
-The committee meets regularly to inform program components, eligibility/selection requirements, and evaluation.
+The 21st Century Scholars Program Advisory Committee includes representatives from the NIH Office of Equity, Diversity, and Inclusion; Office of Human Resources; Diversity Catalysts; former 21st Century Scholars Program mentors; and employee resource groups.
+The Advisory Committee meets regularly to review and discuss program components, eligibility and selection requirements, and evaluation measures.

 Components of the Program

-- Build Mentoring Pods.
-Monthly meetings to discuss Journal Club assignments, implications for professional and personal growth, and more
+- Building Mentoring Pods: Monthly meetings to discuss Journal Club assignments, implications for professional and personal growth, and more.